shlokc9/konfig-deployer/README.md

+# konfig-deployer

-# konfig-deployer - automate your deployments
+Automate your deployments

 ## Motivation: